rubygems/rubygems.org/CONTRIBUTING.md

     the following:

     ``` bash
-    RUBYGEMS_HOST=http://localhost:3000 gem push hola-0.0.3.gem
+    $ RUBYGEMS_HOST=http://localhost:3000 gem push hola-0.0.3.gem
     ```
 ---

-When everything is set up, start the web server with `rails server` and browse to [localhost:3000](http://localhost:3000) or use [Pow](http://pow.cx)!
+When everything is set up, start the web server with `$ rails server` and browse to [localhost:3000](http://localhost:3000) or use [Pow](http://pow.cx)!

 Database Layout